 - Keep recipes in a centralized location to be able to answer ingredient and allergen questions from your customers.

-- Properly label all food items prepared and packaged by your restaurant that are available for self -service.
+- Properly label all food items prepared and packaged by your restaurant that are available for self-service.
 Food is packaged if the food establishment bottles, cans, cartons, wraps or bags the product and makes it available for self-service.

 The label on a food package tells consumers exactly what is inside the package.
 Food package label information must be written in English.
 There are five parts of a food label:

-- Identity (name of food)
+- Identity (name of food).

-- Net Quantity of Contents
+- Net Quantity of Contents.

-- Ingredient List, including Major Food Allergens*
+- Ingredient List, including Major Food Allergens* (List all ingredients by their common or usual name)

 - List all ingredients in descending order (most to least) by weight.
 If less than 2% by weight, an ingredient can be mentioned at the end of the list, stating “contains 2% or less of ____.”